 WebRTC allows real-time communication across different browsers and even applications with the use of application programming interfaces, or APIs.
 This eliminates the need for any third-party application or plugin installations.

 WebRTC supports nearly all browsers and operating systems and is used primarily on the Windows operating system using the Chrome browser, according to WebRTCHacks.
-Communications information and analysis website NoJitter reports that nearly all mobile applications using messaging, voice and video communications use some form of WebRTC, meaning that WebRTC is used by over 5 billion users for mobile applications alone.
+Communications information and analysis website NoJitter reports that nearly all mobile applications using messaging, voice and video communications use some form of WebRTC, meaning that WebRTC is used by over 5 million users for mobile applications alone.

 WebRTC Pros and Cons